Perkins Township, Maine: Geography and historic features

 Access to Swan Island is via a boat dock near its northern tip.
 The island is roughly divided by its former main road, which ran along its spine.
 The land is a mix of woods and former fields, a proportion that is maintained by the state as part of its wildlife management activities.
 Historic features of the island include several cemeteries and the c.
 1763 house of Dr. Silvester Gardiner, one of the island's first colonial owners, and which is one of the state's only examples of 18th-century saltbox architecture.

+Education

+The Maine Department of Education is responsible for school assignments in unorganized territories.
+As of 2025 it assigns Perkins Township to two schooling options: Mt.
+Blue Regional School District (Regional School Unit 9), including Academy Hill School (listed by the National Center for Educational Statistics as having grades 2-5); and Waynflete School.